tudasc/TypeART/README.md

 #### 1.1.0 Caveats

 Unfortunately, applying TypeART is not yet user-friendly.
-You must change the build system, to accommodate the direct use of the LLVM optimizer tool `opt`, which is also loading and applying our compiler pass extension.
-A more convenient way through compiler wrappers (like [mpicc](https://www.open-mpi.org/doc/v4.1/man1/mpicc.1.php)) are planned for a future release.
+You must change the build system to accommodate the use of the LLVM optimizer tool `opt`.
+It loads and applies our compiler pass extension.
+A more convenient way through Clang compiler wrappers (like [mpicc](https://www.open-mpi.org/doc/v4.1/man1/mpicc.1.php)) are planned for a future release.

 #### 1.1.1 Building with TypeART